RosettaCommons/documentation/Getting-Started.md

 Local installation implies that one will be using Rosetta through a [[command line interface (or terminal)|http://en.wikipedia.org/wiki/Command-line_interface]].
 For local users, you are unlikely to want to install Rosetta to the entire system.
-Rosetta is quite happy to be compiled and installed by regular users without administrative rights.
+Rosetta is quite happy to be compiled and installed by regular users without administrative rights - this is how the developers use it.
 You may need administrative rights to install [[dependencies]].

 * First untar/uncompress your downloaded copy of the code (`tar -xvzf Rosetta[releasenumber].tar.gz`).